malihass/malihass.github.io/_pages/about.md

 I am a researcher at National Renewable Energy Laboratory (NREL) and earned my Ph.D. from the University of Michigan in Aerospace Engineering.

-My work revolves around ccientific machine learning, the simulation of complex fluid flows with high-performance computing, and uncertainty quantification.
+My work revolves around scientific machine learning, the simulation of complex fluid flows with high-performance computing, and uncertainty quantification.
 I develop methods tailored for renewable energy applications such as atmospheric flows, batteries, deposition reactors, and efficient engines.

 Scientific Machine Learning (SciML)
 ======